Super Bowl XLVIII: Security and safety

 The Super Bowl was considered a level one national security event.
 To that end, the New Jersey State Police and the NFL host committee installed a 2.5 mi chain-link perimeter fence around the Meadowlands Sports Complex, which is located at the intersection of a number of highways.
 Security planners stated that access to the area would be strictly limited and regulated.
 To that end, parking spaces were greatly reduced, tailgate parties restricted and walking to the venue strictly prohibited.
 Taxis and limousines were not permitted to drop off passengers.
 Passengers for trains to the stadium were limited in what they could carry and were screened before boarding.

 The area was patrolled on land, by air and by water since it is surrounded by wetlands.
 More than 3,000 security guards and 700 police officers were on duty on game day.
 In addition, SWAT teams and snipers were located throughout the stadium.
+There was a no-fly zone and fighter jets patrolled the region.
 The security effort was overseen by a joint operations center a few miles away from MetLife Stadium, which was staffed by hundreds of people from 35 different agencies ranging from the CIA to the New Jersey Transit Police.

 In February 2013, controversy arose as mayors of five local municipalities said they would not provide emergency services, stating they have been poorly compensated for past stadium events.
 One of the mayors, William J. Roseman of Carlstadt, New Jersey, stated: "The teams don't care about budget caps and what the impacts are on the taxpayers of Carlstadt.
 I had to cut back my police department budget by a total of a million dollars over the last several years.
-While we are forced to lay off police officers, the owners of the Jets and Giants are filling their pockets at taxpayers’ expense."
+While we are forced to lay off police officers, the owners of the Jets and Giants are filling their pockets at taxpayers' expense."

 During the postgame news conference with Super Bowl MVP Malcolm Smith, a man jumped onto the podium, grabbed the microphone and said "Investigate 9/11.
 9/11 was perpetrated by people within our own government."
 Smith did not react hastily but was rather confused and continued on with answering questions from the media.
 The man quickly walked away but security closed in and he was arrested for trespassing.